New Zealand sand flounder: Predators, parasites, and diseases

-Other

-The New Zealand sand flounder is a popular fish caught by humans to eat.
+In a human context

+Rhombosolea piebeia is a traditional food for Māori, valued for its taste and abundance in shallow estuaries.
+Pātiki were typically caught by dragging nets across harbours in the daytime, or by spear fishing at night.
+Areas famous for flounder include Lake Ellesmere / Te Waihora and the mouth of the Waihou River.
+Flounders are a common motif in Māori art, including the diamond-shaped pātikitiki weaving pattern and in designs for manu aute; traditional kites.

+Flounders were considered one of the most delicious species of New Zealand fish by early European settlers.
+The fish was so popular that even by the 1860s, populations were noted to have declined.
+The Kaipara Harbour became a major location for flounder fishing in the 20th Century.
 Recreational fishers catch the fish usually in beach seines, setnets or with spears.
-The Maori used wooden spears to catch what they called ‘Patiki’ at night on mud flats.
-They would attract the ‘Patiki’ by light from a torch made of pine, spearing them with ease.
 Commercially sand flounder are fished by trawl and setnet.
 Sand flounder is very easy to cook and there are many ways to cook and serve it depending on preferences.
 At its simplest, it can be served beautifully after washing, drenching in flour and frying each side in a medium hot pan with oil/butter until the skin is crisp.

-At the moment, sand flounder numbers are decreasing, but there is no evidence to show that the decline is rapid and they are still common in areas where they are found.
-So, because of this, they have been classed as Least Concern on the red list category and criteria.
+As of the 21st Century, sand flounder numbers are decreasing.
+There is currently no evidence to show that the decline is rapid and they are still common in areas where they are found.
+Because of this, they have been classed as Least Concern on the red list category and criteria.
 For these reasons, there is no current conservation effort to try save sand flounder, but as it is one of the most important commercial fishes in New Zealand ongoing research on the harvest levels and population numbers of this species is needed to make sure that they do not leave the Least Concern class and so that they know if they do, conservation efforts can be made.